Heart of the High Plains: Amarillo Angels

 “The Love Box Program is where we take a group of community volunteers and they agree to come alongside a family that fosters,” Hicks said.

-While the Love Box is filled with items that a foster family needs, Gwen says the top priority is to encourage.
+While the Love Box is filled with items that a foster family needs, Gwen said the top priority is to encourage.

 Hicks said there are currently around 2,900 foster children in the Amarillo-area.